ice1000/Kt2Dart/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/38gy6t4offcp39jb?svg=true)](https://ci.appveyor.com/project/ice1000/kt2dart)

-This is a transpiler which consumes Kotlin codes and convert them into Dart.
+This is a transpiler which consumes [Kotlin](https://kotlinlang.org) codes and convert them into [Dart](https://www.dartlang.org/).

 Currently it's completely in progress.
 But it can do some simple jobs right now.

+# Why Kt2Dart

+Because I want to **Make [Flutter](https://flutter.io) Great Again**.

+Flutter, written in Dart, is an awesome mobile developing framework.
+But Dart is **too** weak, for the dynamic typing and null-unsafety.

+Kotlin is much more powerful.
+If we can combine the **beautiful** flutter and the **powerful/safe** Kotlin, our world will be peaceful forever.

+Also, since your dart codes are transpiled from Kotlin, you can use [Sound Dart](https://www.dartlang.org/guides/language/sound-dart)
+(the term `Strong Dart` refers to the same thing) compiler to compile the generated Dart codes.

+You may find it better to use Kotlin's JavaScript mode (to enable the use of the `dynamic` type).

 ## Limitations